-Meditation - fine for you, but for me? unlikely
+Meditation may be fine for you, but for, me?
+Unlikely

 Something I hear frequently is that meditation "won’t work for me".
 I get it.
 It’s hard to imagine how closing your eyes for 20 minutes while practicing a mental technique would solve problems like insomnia, anxiety, sense of overwhelm, etcetera.